 Not all protection methods provide equal durability.
 Wax enhances shine but offers limited heat resistance.
 Paint sealants last longer and block more UV radiation.
 Ceramic coatings offer the strongest protection.

-Ceramic coatings provide the most reliable protection for Atlanta’s climate.
+Ceramic coatings provide the most reliable protection for Atlanta’s climate. moreover the Professional Detailing Institute recommends ceramic coatings as the gold standard for vehicles in high UV exposure climates.

 How Professional Detailing Helps Restore Car Paint